Eggnog Pancakes Recipe

 - 1-1/2 cups eggnog

 - 2 tablespoons butter, melted

-- 1. In a large bowl, combine the flour, baking powder, salt and nutmeg if desired.
-In a small bowl, whisk the eggs, eggnog and butter; stir into dry ingredients just until moistened.
+- 1. Mix flour, baking powder, salt and, if desired, nutmeg.
+In another bowl, whisk together eggs, eggnog and butter; stir into dry ingredients just until moistened.

-- 2. Pour batter by 1/4 cupfuls onto a lightly greased hot griddle.
-Turn when bubbles form on top; cook until second side is golden brown.
+- 2. Preheat griddle over medium heat.
+Lightly grease griddle.
+Pour batter by 1/4 cupfuls onto griddle; cook until bubbles on top begin to pop and bottoms are golden brown.
+Turn; cook until second side is golden brown.
 Yield: 1 dozen.

 Reviews for Eggnog Pancakes